blacksmoke26/Taktee/README.md

 ### Description

-Taktee: (Urdu: تقطیع) means cutting into parts, dissection; scanning (of verse); the pause (in reading poetry), The custom language parser.
+Taktee: (Urdu: تقطیع) means cutting into parts, dissection; scanning (of verse); the pause (in reading poetry), The custom language parser using with Taktee Console.
 I just developing it in free time for fun and practice.
 I love to write PCRE patterns and learn new programming ways to improve my skills and knowledge.
 I always want to have my custom language which do quick tasks on web via command line web tool.
 After getting this idea, i started to work on that parser, but honeslty I love my URDU language that's why I named it in URDU.

+**Note**: Experimental (can be change without notice)

 #### Features
 - Parse line by line based on statments ended by semi colon (;).